emmanueltouzery/ng-typeview/README.md

 or naming conventions (especially since the controller-view connection may not be 1:1).
-By default ng-typeview can detect `$modal.open()` calls, which connect controllers and views, and also module state declarations.
+By default ng-typeview can detect `$modal.open()` calls, which connect controllers and views, and also module state declarations (the `ng-controller` directive is ignored though for now).
 You can register new ways of connecting controllers and views, for instance if your app wraps these calls through helper functions, preventing ng-typeview from spotting them.